top of page

 Early Spring and November: Fri to Sun 11-5

-June thru October: 11-6 daily
+June through October: 11-6 daily

 Stop number nine is Wy'East Vineyards.
-Christie and Dick Reed live amongst the vines and handle all aspects of the business from choosing new grape varieties, site selection, production, tasting room, wholesale marketing and special events at both the tasting room and the vineyard.
-They met in Chicago in 1977 while both were independent floor traders at the Chicago Board Options Exchange and moved to Hood River in 1992.
+Christie and Dick Reed live amongst the vines and handle all aspects of the business from choosing new grape varieties, site selection, production, tasting room, wholesale marketing, and special events at both the tasting room and the vineyard.
+They met in Chicago in 1977 while both were independent floor traders at the Chicago Board Options Exchange, and moved to Hood River in 1992.

 541-386-1277